SofiaZogkza/ChainMind/README.md

 # ChainMind
-A self-training AI that digests Web3 videos and becomes a blockchain oracle.
+A self-training AI Tutornthat digests Web3 videos and becomes a blockchain oracle.

 ChainMind is a conversational AI Agent focused on **blockchain game development**.
 It uses a **RAG (Retrieval-Augmented Generation) pipeline** to answer questions based on video transcripts or documents stored in Pinecone, and provides a sleek, interactive UI via Gradio.